Elya2305/currency-converter/README.md

 # BTC/UAH converter

 ### Description
-This project is a simple currency converter that allows to get current price for 1 BTC in UAH and subscribe to receive email notifications with current rate.
+This project is a simple currency converter that allows you to get current price for 1 BTC in UAH and subscribe to receive email notifications with current rate.
-The project is written is scope of [Software Engineering School](https://www.genesis-for-univ.com/genesis-software-engineering-school-3?utm_source=email_campaing&utm_medium=email&utm_campaign=se3&utm_content=free)
+The project is written in scope of [Software Engineering School](https://www.genesis-for-univ.com/genesis-software-engineering-school-3?utm_source=email_campaing&utm_medium=email&utm_campaign=se3&utm_content=free)
 ### Endpoints
 GET `/rate` - returns current price for 1 BTC in UAH

-POST `/subscribe` - subscribes user to receive email notifications that are send using /sendEmails
+POST `/subscribe` - subscribes user to receive email notifications that are sent using /sendEmails

 POST `/sendEmails` - sends emails to all subscribed users with current price for 1 BTC in UAH